 Reinstating your CMCA

-CAMICB policy permits a CMCA to reinstate the CMCA credential once during the course of a CMCA's career, subject to the reinstatement policies outlined in the "Reinstatement" portion of the CMCA Handbook, including payment of a $200 reinstatement fee and fulfillment of applicable continuing education requirements.
+CAMICB policy permits a certificant to reinstate their CMCA credential by following the reinstatement requirements outlined in the "Reinstatement" portion of the CMCA Handbook.

-- Or: Submit to the CAMICB office proof of completion of 16 hours of continuing education for each year in which the credential was inactive; submit payment of $115 for each year in which the credential was inactive; and submit payment of a $200 reinstatement fee.
+- Proof of completion of 16 hours of approved continuing education for EACH year in which the credential was inactive;